Leandran/Animal-Inheritance-/README.md

 # Animal-Inheritance-
-To demonstrate knowledge of class inheritance
+To demonstrate knowledge of inheritance